digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

    The views for the
    DvP, and their recipients, are shown in the figure below.
-Alice's participant submits the request to a **sequencer**, who orders all confirmation requests on a Canton domain; whenever two participants see the same two requests, they will see them according to this sequencer order.
+Alice's participant submits the request to a **sequencer**, who orders all confirmation requests on a Canton synchronization domain; whenever two participants see the same two requests, they will see them according to this sequencer order.
    The sequencer has only two functions: ordering messages and delivering them to their stated recipients.
 The message contents are